Skip to main content Deutsch

 Chairs: Renate Kain, Gerald Prager, Manuela Schmidinger

-Florian R. Greten, Georg Speyer Haus, Institute for Tumor Biology and Experimental Therapy, D
+Florian R. Greten, Institute for Tumor Biology and Experimental Therapy, Georg Speyer Haus, Frankfurt am Main, Germany

 Antonia Müller, Department of Transfusion Medicine and Cell Therapy, Medical University of Vienna/University Hospital Vienna

-Victoria Stary, Department of Surgery Medical University of Vienna/University Hospital Vienna
+Victoria Stary, Department of General Surgery Medical University of Vienna/University Hospital Vienna

 Dietmar Herndler-Brandstetter, Center for Cancer Research, Medical University of Vienna